Earning potential as a Psych NP

 A post-master’s certificate is the best way to bridge from FNP to PMHNP as one of the shortest options for a master’s level education.

-Our PMHNP certificate can be completed in 20 months, providing current FNPs a fast path to taking the next step in their NP career.
+Our Post Master's PMHNP certificate program can be completed in 20 months, providing current FNPs a fast path to taking the next step in their NP career.

 A PMHNP is a type of Advanced Practice Registered Nurse (APRN) who holds expertise in behavioral health and wellness.
 Their role is to assess, diagnose and treat patients exhibiting psychiatric or addictive disorders.
 A PMHNP’s job description and scope of practice can include: